smhaideramir/Lab-Reports/README.md

 At the moment, some measurement values are included directly in the notebooks rather than as separate CSV files.

-## Note on reproducibility

-The long-term goal is to make selected lab reports reproducible by including the final report, the analysis workflow, and the generated figures.

-Not every experiment has been fully organized yet.
-I am prioritizing the strongest and most relevant reports first.

 ## Usage note